martinbjeldbak/youtube-subscriptions-transfer/README.md

 # YouTube Subscriptions Transfer Script

+DISCLAIMER: This is not widely tested and has been created for my (@martinbjeldbak's) use case only.
+Not guarenteed to work for you.

+## Description

 This Go script uses the YouTube API to transfer subscriptions from one YouTube account to another.
 Login access to both accounts and a Google Cloud account are required.

 By transfer, I mean it will make YouTube account `B` (target account) subscribe to the exact same channels as in YouTube account `A` (source account).
 There is no loss of data.